 Archive Grid has a few ways to help you narrow down your searches.
 Two of the easiest to utilize are:

-• Use NOT to exclude entries Emery Barrus NOT Vannoy
+Use NOT to exclude entries Emery Barrus, NOT Vannoy.

 To view additional filters, read this help file.

 Another way to filter results involves the Summary View.
-For the Zumstein surname, I could filter the topic to Physics or filter the location to Cincinnati, Ohio.
+For the Zumstein surname, I could filter the topic to Physics or the location to Cincinnati, Ohio.

 2. Search for Locations

-I'm trying to learn more about Sabinoso, New Mexico.
+I want to learn more about Sabinoso, New Mexico.

-I can key in Sabinoso, New Mexico and two entries appear.
+I can key in Sabinoso, New Mexico, and two entries appear.

 One documents the cattle brands in New Mexico.